DessimozLab/FastOMA/README.md

 ```
 (This is for the test however, I would suggest downloading the `LUCA.h5` instead of `Primates.h5` for your real analysis.).
 Check the item 2 in the [input section](https://github.com/sinamajidian/FastOMA#input) for details.

-Now we have such a structre in our  testdata folder.
+Now we have such a structure in our  testdata folder.
 ```
 $ tree ../testdata/in_folder
    ├── omamerdb.h5